America’s Geothermal Revolution: 150 Gigawatts Waiting to be Tapped

 Q: What is geothermal energy?

-Q: What are the benefits of geothermal energy compared to solar and wind?
+Q: How does geothermal energy compare to solar and wind?

-Q: How is the U.S. government supporting geothermal energy?
+Q: What is the future trend for geothermal energy?